Russtopia/bacillus/README.md

 ## Configuration

-gofish, being a simple tool, has little configuration.
+bacillus, being a simple tool, has little configuration.
 The repository contains two sample scripts:

-* example.sh - launch gofish with a few demo endpoints
+* example.sh - launch bacillus with a few demo endpoints
 * workdir/hkexsh_pushbuild.sh - build job for an example external project

 The second script above, workdir/hkexsh_pushbuild.sh, is intended to be triggered by either a git hook or a webhook such as those provided by repo managers such as gogs.io.
-The sample post-receive git hook script in workdir/ is meant to be placed within the external project's git repo, and as such is not technically part of the gofish configuration itself.
+The sample post-receive git hook script in workdir/ is meant to be placed within the external project's git repo, and as such is not technically part of the bacillus configuration itself.

-In summary, to perform build/CI tasks with gofish, one should
+In summary, to perform build/CI tasks with bacillus, one should

 * add a git/web hook to external git repositories and/or git repo web servers
-* add job scripts to perform the intended tasks to some location known to gofish
+* add job scripts to perform the intended tasks to some location known to bacillus
-* define endpoints, job workdir and job-specific env vars for each to pass to gofish (see example.sh)
+* define endpoints, job workdir and job-specific env vars for each to pass to bacillus (see example.sh)

 ## TODOs
-* TODO: Add cmdline option to specify location of run.log (currently gofish launch dir)
+* TODO: Add cmdline option to specify location of run.log (currently bacillus launch dir)
 * Screenshots
 * Add a /jobstatus endpoint, showing a single-line status summary of all recent jobs w/status indicators (ie., brief version of /runlog and with only running and recently-completed jobs; or make /runlog do this and add a _full_log_ link at top to see complete logs)

 ## Example Run
-Prerequisites: golang (for example hkexsh_pushbuild.sh build script as well as gofish itself)
+Prerequisites: golang (for example hkexsh_pushbuild.sh build script as well as bacillus itself)

 [terminal A - CI server]
 ```
-$ cd go/src/blitter.com/go/gofish
+$ cd go/src/blitter.com/go/bacillus
 $ go install . && ./example.sh
 ```